Maastricht: 16th to 18th centuries

 The strategic location of Maastricht at a major river crossing necessitated the construction of an array of fortifications around the city during this period.
 The Spanish and Dutch garrisons became an important factor in the city's economy.
 In 1579 the city was sacked by the Spanish army led by the Duke of Parma (Siege of Maastricht, 1579).
 For over fifty years the Spanish crown took over the role previously held by the dukes of Brabant in the joint sovereignty over Maastricht.
 In 1632 the city was conquered by Prince Frederick Henry of Orange and the Dutch States General replaced the Spanish crown in the joint government of Maastricht.
+There was an attempt in 1634 of Spanish forces to recapture the city, but to no avail.

 Another Siege of Maastricht (1673) took place during the Franco-Dutch War.
 In June 1673, Louis XIV laid siege to the city because French supply lines were being threatened.
 During this siege, Vauban, the famous French military engineer, developed a new tactic in order to break down the strong fortifications surrounding Maastricht.
 His systematic approach remained the standard method of attacking fortresses until the 20th century.
 On 25 June 1673, while preparing to storm the city, captain-lieutenant Charles de Batz de Castelmore, also known as the comte d'Artagnan, was killed by a musket shot outside the Tongerse Poort.
-This event was embellished in Alexandre Dumas' novel The Vicomte de Bragelonne, part of the D'Artagnan Romances.
+This event was embellished in the Alexandre Dumas novel The Vicomte de Bragelonne, part of the D'Artagnan Romances.
 French troops occupied Maastricht from 1673 to 1678.

 In 1748 the French again conquered the city at what is known as the Second French Siege of Maastricht, during the War of Austrian Succession.
 After each siege the city's fortifications were restored and expanded.
 The French revolutionary army failed to take the city in 1793 but a year later they succeeded.
 The condominium was dissolved and Maastricht was annexed to the French First Republic, later the First French Empire.
 For almost twenty years (1795–1814/15) Maastricht was the capital of the French département of Meuse-Inférieure.